nor-mal/detailing_store/README.md

 # detailing_store
-E-commerce web app build with Python, Django, SQLite, JQuery and JS
+E-commerce web app created with Python, Django, JS and Bootstrap4 that integrates the following concepts:
+    - usage of Django authentication system to handle the site access and user authorization – extending User object with one-to-one model,
+    - using Django ORM to perform CRUD operations on SQLite database,
+    - usage of Signals to perform actions triggered by the user,
+    - usage of Sessions to pass data between the views,
+    - PayPal API integration to process payments.

 This Django project runs in the development mode and the below setup guide assumes that it will be run on a local machine: